 And don’t feel bad.
 I’m okay.

 Life is stressful.
 People take for granted how easy life they have.
 Without pain and yet moaning.
-But if you sufferer from endometriosis, it is truly difficult to live day by day.
+But if you suffer from endometriosis, it is truly difficult to live day by day.

 Sure, I get stressed, sure, I get worried, and sure, I get afraid.
 But it’s different with you.
 You have added thousands of other problems.